jwday/3D-printed-plenum/README.md

 - Coarse sanding the inside with 100-grit sandpaper
 - Marking orientation of plenum to M5-to-1/8" fitting to ensure final assembly is correctly aligned
-- Mixing 2-part epoxy (BSI 30 minute slow-cure epoxy was used)
+- Mixing 2-part epoxy (Bob Smith Industries 30 minute slow-cure epoxy was used)
 - Applying 2-part epoxy to interior of plenum with fitting held in place
 - Allowing 24 hours for epoxy to cure
 - Fine sanding the sealing surface with 400-grit sandpaper